biswa290701/Genoroot---Patient-Question-Intake-Form/README.md

 The transcription never automatically submits and is never medically interpreted.

 I chose the browser-native Web Speech API instead of adding an external speech-to-text or LLM service because this use case only requires transcription.
-This keeps the implementation low-latency, avoids API keys and external data transfer, and provides a graceful typing fallback on unsupported browsers.
+This keeps the implementation lightweight, avoids API keys and external data transfer, and provides a graceful typing fallback on unsupported browsers.

 ---